 The change in GBL’s net asset value is, along with the change in its stock price, cash earnings and result, an important criterion for assessing the performance of the group.

-The net asset value are a conventional reference obtained by adding gross cash and treasury shares to the fair value of the investment portfolio and deducting gross debt.
+The net asset value is a conventional reference obtained by adding gross cash and treasury shares to the fair value of the investment portfolio and deducting gross debt.

 The following valuation principles are applied for the portfolio:

 - investments in listed companies and treasury shares are valued at the closing price.
 However, the value of shares underlying any commitments made by the group is capped at the conversion/exercise price;

-- regarding the portfolio of Sienna Capital, the valuation corresponds to the sum of its investments, marked to market, as determined by fund managers, to which is added Sienna Capital’s net cash or, where applicable, to which is deducted Sienna Capital’s net debt.
+- regarding the portfolio of Sienna Capital, the valuation corresponds to the sum of its investments, marked to market, as determined by fund managers, to which is added Sienna Capital’s net cash or, where applicable, to which is deducted Sienna Capital’s external net debt.

 Some minor events may not have been taken into account in the value reported.
 The combined effect of these factors may not exceed 2% of the net asset value.

 GBL’s detailed net asset value is reported together with the results’ publication on a quarterly basis.